danielcbit/apcctrl/doc/manual/manual.rst

 Multiple UPS Example
 --------------------

-There are many ways one could set up multiple apcupsd instances.
+There are many ways one could set up multiple apcctrl instances.
 Here I will present the way I have used with great success on Red Hat Linux.

 I have two apcctrl.conf files (this is for a 2 UPS setup, easily